rust-cookbook/cookbook/README.md

 # Todo
 A list of topics that are worth considering.
 Some of these topics have been taken from the Python 3 Cookbook.
+  - ** Iterators **
     - Finding the largest or smallest N Items in an Slice, Iterator, or Range(?) object like a Set.
     - Implementing a Priority Queue (Constructing an iterator problem).
     - Implementing a mutable iterator.
     - Intersecting Hasmaps?
 Union of Hashmaps?
     - Deduplicating items in an iterator.
     - Finding most requently occuring item in slice or general iterator.
     - Doing a "GroupBy" while iterating over product types.
     - Expanding a list, ie: using `flat_map`, like `x.iter().flat_map(|&n| vec![n, n+1, n+2]).collect()`.
-  - Find common **borrowck** issues!
-StackExchange?
+  - **borrowck** issues!
+D:
     - Borrowed `self` in `if {} else {}` clasue [SO ref](http://stackoverflow.com/questions/30243606/if-let-borrow-conundrum)
     - Mutating `self` after borrowing `self`.
 [SO ref](http://stackoverflow.com/questions/27335252/cannot-borrow-self)
     - Using lifetimes to control your borrows.
 [SO ref](http://stackoverflow.com/questions/32403837/mutable-borrow-seems-to-outlive-its-scope)